Instruments part 2

 Already have a subscription?
 Make sure you login first!

-We have already looked at the basic families of instruments, and now we'll look in more detail at the relative ranges of instruments and their capabilities.
+We have already looked at the basic families of instruments, and now we'll look at a few more unusual members of the instrument families, and then look in more detail at the relative ranges of instruments and their capabilities.

 High and low

 Not all of the instruments in a family (see: Instruments part 1) sound at the same pitch.
 In fact, each family of instruments tends to span the entire range of pitches, with some low instruments, some high instruments, and some in between.

 It is important to know which instruments are high and which are low, so in the tables below you can see the instruments ranked in order of pitch:

 |The harp is capable of playing the full range of notes.|